-- Good support for ecommerce stores with features such as SSL certificate, Dedicated IPs and a server security monitoring service
+- Good support for e-commerce stores with features such as SSL certificates, Dedicated IPs and a server security monitoring service

-- WordPress comes pre-installed on Optimized WordPress plans
+- WordPress comes pre-installed on managed WordPress plans

 - Officially endorsed by WordPress.org

-- Bluehost charges an added fee for migrating an existing online store to their servers
+- Bluehost charges a fee to migrate an existing online store to their servers

-A2 hosting is another viable option for those in search of reliable WooCommerce hosting services.
-This web-host is known for providing high-speed performance thanks to the use of SSD (solid state) drives and the SwiftServer platform.
-A2 Hosting provides several Managed WordPress hosting solutions, but it gets better than that.
-You can also sign up for WooCommerce optimized hosting plans.
-Here is a quick review of what to expect from A2 Hosting’s WordPress + WooCommerce solution.
+A2 Hosting is another viable option for those in search of reliable WooCommerce hosting services.
+This web-host is known for providing high-speed performance thanks to the use of SSD (solid state) drives and their SwiftServer platform.

 A2 Hosting WooCommerce Features